minvws/gfmodules-coordination/README.md

 for fetching the metadata.
 The information of the Addressing Register should be enough for the Timeline Service or the Health application to fetch the actual metadata.

+All the data models available in the Addressing Register are based on [HL7 FHIR R4](https://hl7.org/fhir/R4/)

 Details about documentation and implementation can be found at the [Addressing Register repository](https://github.com/minvws/nl-irealisatie-zmodules-addressing-register)